ammar/regexp_parser/README.md

 #### Notes
   * The default syntax is that of the latest released version of ruby.

-  * The lexer performs some basic parsing to determine the depth of a the emitted tokens.
-This responsibility might be relegated to the scanner.
+  * The lexer performs some basic parsing to determine the depth of the emitted tokens.
+This responsibility might be relegated to the scanner in a future release.

 ---